cybozu-go/coil/docs/coil-controller.md

 `coil-controller`
 =================

+`coil-controller` watches Kubernetes Nodes to house-keep coil resources.

+It has the following command-line options:

 Option           | Default value  | Description
 ------           | -------------  | -----------
 `etcd-endpoints` |                | comma-separated URLs of the backend etcd